 We are dead-set against the Marxist-Leninist theories of the RAF and will go on opposing them as strongly as possible.
 We will unceasingly expose the fallacies of their guerrilla methods.
-But we will not deny them common solidarity when they fall beneath the merciless blows of a demented their fine addresses to the workers breaks the lightening of concealed contempt - no better epitomized than by the disgust Leon Trotsky felt for the masses.
-They are the well-trained pupils of the father of State philosophy, Plato.
+But we will not deny them common solidarity when they fall beneath the merciless blows of a demented State machine.
+And to their fallacious theories of liberation, we will vigorously counterpose the anarchist guerrilla method.